nkpatro/catcoin/doc/README.md

-CounosCoin Core
+CounosCash Core
 =============

 Setup
 ---------------------
-CounosCoin Core is the original CounosCoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of CounosCoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+CounosCash Core is the original CounosCash client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of CounosCash transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download CounosCoin Core, visit [counoscoin.org](https://counoscoin.org).
+To download CounosCash Core, visit [counoscash.org](https://counoscash.org).

 Running
 ---------------------
-The following are some helpful notes on how to run CounosCoin on your native platform.
+The following are some helpful notes on how to run CounosCash on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/counoscoin-qt` (GUI) or
+- `bin/counoscash-qt` (GUI) or
-- `bin/counoscoind` (headless)
+- `bin/counoscashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run counoscoin-qt.exe.
+Unpack the files into a directory, and then run counoscash-qt.exe.

 ### OS X

-Drag CounosCoin-Core to your applications folder, and then run CounosCoin-Core.
+Drag CounosCash-Core to your applications folder, and then run CounosCash-Core.

 ### Need Help?

-* See the documentation at the [CounosCoin Wiki](https://counoscoin.info/) for help and more information.
+* See the documentation at the [CounosCash Wiki](https://counoscash.info/) for help and more information.
-* Ask for help on [#counoscoin](http://webchat.freenode.net?channels=counoscoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=counoscoin).
+* Ask for help on [#counoscash](http://webchat.freenode.net?channels=counoscash) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=counoscash).
-* Ask for help on the [CounosCoinTalk](https://counoscointalk.io/) forums.
+* Ask for help on the [CounosCashTalk](https://counoscashtalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build CounosCoin on your native platform.
+The following are developer notes on how to build CounosCash on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)